shalekabh/k8/Kubectl_commands.md

 kubectl config view --Displays the current kubeconfig file settings

-kubectl apply -f <filename.yaml> -- -- Applies the configuration defined in a YAML file to the cluster
+kubectl apply -f <filename.yaml> -- Applies the configuration defined in a YAML file to the cluster - this will also update any changes youve made on the yaml file

+kubectl create -f <filename.yaml> -- this will create pods based off of your configuration in the yaml file

+kubectl create -f <filename.yaml> --record -- This will tell kubernetes to record the cause for change

+kubectl get deployments -- this will show your deployment

+kubectl describe deployments - this will show in detail your deployments

+kubectl delete deployment <deployment_name>-- deletes your deployments

+Kubectl get all -- Shows all created objects

+kubectl create deployment my-dep --image=nginx --replicas=3 -- Create a deployment named my-dep that runs the nginx image with 3 replicas

+kubectl rollout status deployment/<deployment_name> -- Shows you the status of your rollout

+kubectl rollout history deployment/myapp-deployment -- shows the history of your rollouts

+kubectl rollout undo deployment/myapp-deployment -- this will roll back to a previous version

+kubectl get service -- will show you the services that you have created which are currently running

+kubectl delete service <service_name> -- this will delete your service